Twenty Medical Classics of the Thomas Jefferson Era, 1743-1826

 Commentaria in Hermanni Boerhaave Aphorismos (Commentaries Upon the Aphorisms of Herman Boerhaave), Latin edition (five volumes) published in Paris, 1769.

-Like John Huxham, Dutch physician Gerhard Van Swieten was a student of Boerhaave at the University of Leyden.
-Boerhaave considered Van Swieten his star pupil and invited him to practice medicine in Leyden and assist at the University.
+Like John Huxham, Dutch physician Gerhard Van Swieten was a student of Boerhaave at the University of Leiden.
+Boerhaave considered Van Swieten his star pupil and invited him to practice medicine in Leiden and assist at the University.
 Van Swieten accepted.
 His abilities quickly earned him the right to succeed his master as chair of medical faculty.

 Van Swieten was a Catholic, however, in a predominantly Protestant country.
 His religion was probably a factor in 1745 when he accepted Empress Maria Theresa’s invitation to be court physician and university professor in Catholic-friendly Vienna.
 His popularity with the Empress won him a baronetcy and an appointment as director of the Army Medical Service.